bbauska/LFS170x/readme.md

    width="20%" >
 &nbsp;

-Approach: The blockchain collaboration, known as TrustChainTM, will track and authenticate diamonds, precious metals and jewelry at all stages of the global supply chain, from the mine to the retailer/consumer.
+<b>Approach:</b> The blockchain collaboration, known as TrustChainTM, will track and authenticate diamonds, precious metals and jewelry at all stages of the global supply chain, from the mine to the retailer/consumer.<br/>

 Result: The jewelry industry can now track and authenticate diamonds and precious metals through every stage of the supply chain.
-Blockchain provides physical product verification, process verification and servers as an ethical oversight.
+Blockchain provides physical product verification, process verification and servers as an ethical oversight.<br/>

-<h3>__Blockchain Users: Business to Business (B2B)__</h3>
+<h3>Blockchain Users: Business to Business (B2B)</h3>
-With a decentralized approach, blockchain removes the middleman (such as banks and brokers) to facilitate faster and less expensive payments.
+With a decentralized approach, blockchain removes the middleman (such as banks and brokers) to facilitate faster and less expensive payments. <br/>

 The shared ledger approach also eliminates the need for multiple paper copies that need to be verified and updated frequently.

 <!------------------------------------------------------------------------------------------------------------------------->